 Maurice Volaski

-I am a freelance software dev available for hire for small to medium-sized projects
+I am a freelance software dev available for hire for small to medium-sized projects, mobile, web (single page), and desktop

 Bio